yashksingh/yashksingh/README.md

 **About Me: I am a Final Year Undergraduate student in Chemical Engineering from NIT Raipur.
 I am  looking for opportunities in projects related to Web Development.**

 - 🔭 I’m currently learning Algorithm and DS.
-- 🌱 I’m currently learning Backend stuff.
 - 👯 I’m looking to collaborate on Open source Project.
 - 💬 Ask me about Front End Development.
 - ⚡ Fun fact: Trying to get rid of errors.